twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TMADEXCEPT**, **TMECONTACTFORM**, **TMEDETAILSFORM**, **TMESCRSHOTFORM** – Consists of crash report exceptions, contact info, details about the crash report and screenshots.
 Used to send crash reports.
 * **TMAINFORMFONTCREATOR** (**TMAINFORMFCP3** in version 3.0 and **TMAINFORMFCP4** in version 4.0 until 5.0) – Contains a lot of things like the main window, glyph properties, user notes (version 7.0 & above), preview window (version 3.0.1 & above), anchors, glyph validation report and more.
 * **TMETRICSFORM** – Shows an interface for viewing and setting metrics options.
-* **TNAMINGFORM** (version 3.0 until 6.5) – Contains basic naming fields in the font excluding fields with unknown numbers (replaced with `TFONTPROPERTIESFORM` in version 7.0 & above).
+* **TNAMINGFORM** (version 3.0 until 6.5) – Contains basic naming fields in the font excluding fields with unknown numbers (replaced with Properties in version 7.0 & above).
 * **TNEWSUBSINGLEFORM** (version 10.0 until 10.1.0.2272) – Adds a single substitution to the OpenType layout tables.
 * **TNEWTRUETYPEFONTFORM** – Used when creating a new font.
 * **TOPENTYPEDESIGNERFORM** (version 7.0 & above) – Shows an interface for viewing, editing or creating the OpenType layout tables.
 This corresponds to the `GDEF`, `GPOS` and `GSUB` tables.